Published on: 2025-08-04

 The extreme volatility and speculative characteristics of crypto render it a risky hedge rather than a primary safe-haven asset, although some investors designate a small fraction as digital insurance.

-In 2025 the U.S. dollar has undergone one of its steepest slides in decades; the broad dollar index fell by roughly 10 -11% in the first half of the year, its largest mid‑year drop since the floating‑rate era began.
+In 2026, the U.S. dollar has undergone one of its steepest slides in decades; the broad dollar index fell by roughly 4 -5% over the last 12 months, its largest mid-year drop since the floating-rate era began.

 This weakness coincided with episodes in which both U.S. equities and the dollar fell simultaneously, a divergence from the historical pattern in which the dollar typically strengthened during risk-off events.

-The shift reflects structural doubts about U.S. fiscal and monetary stability, notably rising debt levels and questions over long‑term dollar credibility.
+The shift reflects structural doubts about U.S. fiscal and monetary stability, notably rising debt levels and questions about the long-term credibility of the dollar.

-In 2025, renewed trade policy tensions including tariff escalations and broader uncertainty about U.S. trade strategy have weighed on global trade sentiment and undermined confidence in dollar‑based trade settlements.
+In 2026, renewed trade policy tensions, including tariff escalations and broader uncertainty about U.S. trade strategy, have weighed on global trade sentiment and undermined confidence in dollar-based trade settlements.

 Treasuries have lost some appeal.
-Institutional and retail investors are increasingly reallocating toward real assets, precious metals, and non‑USD investments as a hedge against systemic policy and credit risks.
+Investors, both institutional and retail, are increasingly shifting their allocations toward real assets, precious metals, and non-USD investments to protect against systemic policy and credit risks.

 | Asset | Why It Works | Key Risks |